SunjidaShathi/SunjidaShathi/README.md

 # Hello, I'm Sunjida Nourin Shathi!

 ## About Me
-**Obsessed with Quality** I transform chaos into clarity by uncovering bugs and enhancing software performance.
+**Obsessed with Quality.** I transform chaos into clarity by uncovering bugs and enhancing software performance.
 My mission is to ensure every user enjoys a **seamless and reliable experience**!

 ## Tech Stack